 Another figure to eliminate from your visitors list are automated web crawlers that go into your website to see what’s there.
 These are important and welcomed but should not be included in your internal analytics report.

 Common advice is: find a similar non-profit and compare your metrics.
-Bull.
+This does not get accurate results.

 Even if the “other non-profits” are organizations similar in size and scope, you cannot compare your metrics to theirs.
 At first it sounds logical to do so, and some vendors recommend this.
 In reality, organizations of the same size do not always generate the same traffic.
 Between loyalty, politics, geographic, advertising budgets, and how much effort is behind “pushing” their overall website, there are many variables over which you simply have no control.